eduvpn/documentation/GUEST_ACCESS.md

 ## Eligibility / Requirements

 Only NRENs are able to register a server for "Guest Access".
+We MAY request a introduction (video) call if none of the eduVPN team has met you before.

 You MUST use SAML authentication for your VPN server and provide us with a link to the SAML metadata for all IdPs (Identity Providers) that